Review of Research

-A research project using vertebrate animals must be reviewed and approved by the Animal Welfare Committee before the project is initiated.
-The researcher must submit an Animal Protocol Review form that provides a complete description of animal manipulations and a justification for the use of animals.
-Researchers who use animals must be familiar with the National Institutes of Health Guidelines for the Care and Use of Lab Animals, the university Public Health Service Animal Welfare Assurance, the Public Health Service Policy on Humane Care and Use of Laboratory Animals, and the Federal Animal Welfare Act.
+A research project using vertebrate animals must be reviewed and approved by the Animal Welfare Committee (“AWC”) before the project is initiated.
+The researcher must submit an Animal Protocol form that provides a complete description of the animal manipulations and a justification for the use of animals.
+Researchers who use animals must be familiar with the National Research Council’s Guide for the Care and Use of Lab Animals (current edition), the university’s Public Health Service Animal Welfare Assurance, the Public Health Service Policy on Humane Care and Use of Laboratory Animals, and the Federal Animal Welfare Act.
 Animal Protocols can be submitted online through iRIS.

 C. Radiation Safety Committee

-Before an investigator may acquire any quantity of radioactive material or any radiation-producing device for use in a research project, he or she must submit an application for approval.
-The application for the use of radioactive materials (excluding human use) requires the submission of four forms.
-Necessary forms can be accessed via the Research homepage.
+Before an investigator may acquire any quantity of radioactive material or any radiation-producing device for use in a research project, he or she must obtain approval from the Radiation Safety Committee.
+Application forms for the use of radioactive materials (benchtop, within animals, and/or human use) may be accessed via Environmental Health & Safety’s (“EHS”) website.